 “Help is on the way,” he called behind him fighting the urge to sit with her longer.
 He knew if he stayed any longer, she would try roping him in to staying with her until the others arrived.
 It was human nature to mass together during times like this.
 No one wants to be alone when there is nothing else around for comfort.

 Anthony finally pulled his eyes away from his wife.
 Wrapped in her arms was their two-year-old son.
 His young face was pale and his eyes were closed.
 As if he were sleeping back home on the couch.
-Minutes before his father picked him up and take him to bed.
+Minutes before being picked up and put to bed.
 Anthony quickly checked for breathing but knew deep down they were both already dead.
 They had been for some time.

 He stared at them.
 The exhaustion of working through the tattered landscape wore down on him.
 He was too tired to cry.
 Too tired to think.
 His heart beat but no longer felt.
 He knelt in front of them and stared.
 His mind trying to comprehend his new reality.
 A noise broke him from his trance of memory and dread.
 He hadn’t realized he was muttering or even what it was he had said.